10 steps to train employees to work with AI: a detailed guide for business

 2. McKinsey research shows that almost all companies invest in AI, but only 1% are considered mature in adoption; meanwhile, 92% of organizations plan to expand their AI investments.

-3. Employees are ready too: 4 out of 5 U.S. workers want more AI training, yet only 38% of managers actively help colleagues become "AI-literate," focusing more on buying technology than on developing people.
+3. Employees are ready too: 4 out of 5 workers in the United States want more AI training, but only 38% of managers actively help colleagues become AI literate, focusing more on buying technology than developing people.
 In

 4. In CIS the trend is similar: 51% of employers consider AI skills critically important, and more than half are increasing budgets for staff development.